Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 \subsection{Main Idea.}

-Because we know several properties of $U_x$, the derivative of an $\GX$-consistent utility, along the optimal trajectory, i.e, $ (U_x(t, X^*_t(x))) $) given in Theorem \ref{proprietes}, the question is the following one: can we obtain more information about the process $U_x(t, x)$, itself, from these properties?
+Because we know several properties of the derivative $U_x$ of an $\GX$-consistent utility $U$, along the optimal trajectory, i.e, $\Big(U_x\big(t, X^*_t(x)\big)\Big)_t $ given in Theorem \ref{proprietes}, the question is the following one: can we obtain more information about the process $\big(U_x(t, x)\big)_t$, itself, from these properties?

 Although this can appear too much to ask, because we try to characterize the derivative of a stochastic utility from its behavior on a very particular trajectory, but the answer to this question is positive and simple.
-Suppose that {\em the optimal wealth process $X^*$ is strictly increasing with respect to its initial condition $x$}.
-In turn the process $\Y(t,x)$ defined by

-is strictly decreasing with respect to $x$ because $U$ is strictly concave.
-Denoting by $\X(t,z)$ the inverse flow of $X^*(t,z)$, one, easily, sees that last identity becomes,
+Suppose that {\em the benchmark process $X^*$ is strictly increasing with respect to its initial condition $x$}.
+In turn the process $\big(Y^*(t,.)\big)_t$ which plays the role of $\Big(U_x\big(t,X^*_t\big((u_x)^{-1}(.)\big)\big)\Big)_t$ is strictly increasing with respect to $y$ because $U$ is strictly concave.
+Denoting by $\X(t,.)$ the inverse flow of $X^*_t(.)$, one, easily, sees that last identity becomes,

 Integrating yields